Aman-Arora-2004/csc225/README.md

   c) (𝑨𝟐 matches 𝑩𝟏) AND (𝑨𝟐 matches 𝑩𝟐)
   Note: if 𝒏 is not divisible by 2, condition II is not satisfied.

-  Outpets YES if they match and NO if they do not match.
+  Outputs YES if they match and NO if they do not match.